felipeJJ/TSLandingPage/README.md

 # Making a clone of Dio's landing page
-Usiing this exemple to laern CLI and StyledComponents on React
+Using this exemple to laern CLI and StyledComponents on React

+## React Hook Form
+here i'm learning how to use react hook form to validate the user login.